Proprioception

 Types of Proprioceptive Input

-Muscle spindle afferents are particularly important since these are the primary proprioceptive input while other mechanoreceptors (joint receptors, GTOs) function to fine tune the muscle spindle information, predominantly by reflex effects on the γ-motoneurons.
+Muscle spindle afferents are particularly important since these are the primary proprioceptive input while other mechanoreceptors (joint receptors, GTOs) function to fine tune the muscle spindle information, predominantly by reflex effects on the γ-motoneuronskristjanssonSensorimotorFunctionDizziness2009?.

 Cervical spine proprioception